Close

 Act (PIPEDA)

 The Office of the Privacy Commissioner of Canada oversees compliance with the Personal Information Protection and Electronic Documents Act (PIPEDA), which is federal legislation relating to data privacy in the private sector.
-Therefore, PIPEDA generally only applies to RRTs working in private practice.
+Therefore, PIPEDA generally only applies to RTs working in private practice.

 Privacy Breaches